DylanDrechsel/code-every-day/log.md

 ---

+<h3 align='center'>Day 34 May 30th, 2021</h3>

+**O'reilly Learning Online (o_reilly/data_structures/arrays)**: Completed the lessions on 2d arrays and bounds checking them.
+Did a minesweeper challenge as practice for bounds checking.

+I am really starting to understand helper functions more and how useful they can really be when tackling bigger problems.
+Resulting in clearer more elegent code.

+---

 <h3 align='center'>Day 33 May 25th, 2021</h3>

 **O'reilly Learning Online (o_reilly/data_structures/arrays)**: Started learning all about data data structures through javascript.
 Started a 45 hour course that will help me learn and understand the fundamentals of data structures in javascript.